 - Phnom Penh

-Conveniently located where the Tonle Sap and Mekong Rivers meet, Cambodia’s capital city is an energetic, cultural hub.
+Conveniently located where the Tonle Sap and Mekong Rivers meet, Cambodia’s capital city is an energetic cultural hub.
 Visit the Grand Palace, the home of the royal family.
 Admire the intricate architectural details of Throne Hall, with its massive gates and multiple doors, and learn their ceremonial functions.
-Venture to the Silver Pagoda, located adjacent to the palace, and adorned with precious jewels and home to ancient artifacts that have been gifted to the royal family.
-Originally built in the 1800s and rebuilt in the early 1960s, it is one of very few temples to withstand the brutal Khmer Rouge regime.
+Venture to the Silver Pagoda, located adjacent to the palace and adorned with precious jewels and home to ancient artifacts that have been gifted to the royal family.
+Initially built in the 1800s and rebuilt in the early 1960s, it is one of the few temples to withstand the brutal Khmer Rouge regime.

 - Lake Tonle Sap

 Located in Siem Reap, Lake Tonle Sap is the largest freshwater lake in Southeast Asia.
-The lake expands during monsoon season, and shrinks during the dry season.
-It’s not just a nice place to take a relaxing boat ride, it plays a vital role for the local economy.
+The lake expands during the monsoon season and shrinks during the dry season.
+It’s not just a nice place to take a relaxing boat ride; it plays a vital role in the local economy.
 If you eat fish during your trip, odds are it came from this lake.
 Floating villages, complete with schools and shops, drift on its waters.
 A visit to the lake is a great way to immerse yourself in the local culture.

 - Siem Reap

 This eclectic, charming city is the perfect place to get a taste (literally!) of the local lifestyle.
-Walk down narrow alleys, canopied with colorful banners overhead as you sample cuisine from street stalls bursting with exotic flavors.
-Tempt your taste buds with locally produced Khmer wine, which comes in a plethora of flavors, from simple rice to bizarre scorpion-infused.
+Walk down narrow alleys, canopied with colorful banners overhead, as you sample cuisine from street stalls bursting with exotic flavors.
+Tempt your taste buds with locally produced Khmer wine, which comes in many flavors, from simple rice to bizarre scorpion-infused.
 Top it all off with a tuk-tuk ride through the city.

 - Angkor Wat

 No trip to Cambodia is complete without a stop at its world-famous temple complex, Angkor Wat!
-Originally built as a Hindu temple for the god, Vishnu, it was converted to a Buddhist temple in the 14th century.
-The temples that make up the complex are some of the largest religious memorials in the world.
+Originally built as a Hindu temple for the god Vishnu, it was converted to a Buddhist temple in the 14th century.
+As a result, the temples that make up the complex are some of the most significant religious memorials in the world.
 Encompassed by a massive moat, 50 temples stretch across the park’s 402 acres.
-Ascend the steps into the complex, and stand in awe at the massive, intricately-carved structures that surround you.
+Ascend the steps into the complex, and stand in awe at the gigantic, intricately carved structures surrounding you.
 The extravagant details on the faces carved into the structures are astounding to see in person.
 Thanks to its rich history and culture, Angkor Wat was named a UNESCO World Heritage Site in 1992.